garimanagdeve1218/Cam-Scanner-ML-Project/README.md

-Building Document Scanner Using OpenCV
+Building a Cam Scanner using OpenCv
 <br>
 Machine Learning Project